-(ii) Ensuring that all employees and officers of Altius are aware of this policy and the right to make a protected disclosure without suffering detriment; and
+(ii) Ensuring that all team members and officers of Altius Group are aware of this policy and the right to make a protected disclosure without suffering detriment; and

 (iii) Enabling eligible whistleblowers to make a complaint to any of the individuals referred to in clause 7 if they believe they have suffered detriment.

-An employee or officer of Altius who fails to comply with clause 10.2(b), clause 9 or clause 10.4(b) may be subject to disciplinary action up to and including termination of employment.
+A team member or officer of Altius Group who fails to comply with clause 10.2(b), clause 9 or clause 10.4(b) may be subject to disciplinary action up to and including termination of employment.
 Such a person may also be in breach of the law, which may result in:

 (a) civil liability to pay compensation, damages and/or a penalty; and/or